What documents are required for a business line of credit?

 Other documents

-These documents are only relevant to secured loans.
+These business line of credit documents are only relevant to secured lines of credit.

 - Collateral information: Documents related to any assets that belong to the company.
-These assets may include equipment, technology, vehicles, real estate and bank accounts.
+Assets that can be used as collateral for business loans may include equipment, technology, vehicles, real estate and bank accounts.
 You may need to include an appraisal to prove the asset’s worth.

 - UCC lien filing, if applicable: This refers to the paperwork filed under the Uniform Commercial Code formalizing the lender’s right to your collateral in the event of non-payment.
 The lender should generate this as a part of your loan’s closing documents, so you are not responsible for creating it.
 Be sure to retain a copy, though, and apply for a lien release once the line of credit has been closed.